 In most states, employers must demonstrate that the post-employment restrictions are necessary to protect a legitimate business interest (see, for example, Reliable Fire Equip.
 Co. v.
 Arredondo, 965 N.E.2d 393, 400 (III.
 2011); Star Direct, Inc. v.
 Dal Pra, 767 N.W.2d 898, 905 (Wisc.
 2009); BDO Seidman v.
 Hirshberg, 93 N.Y.2d 382, 388 (1999); Tex.
 Bus. & Com.
 Code § 15.50(a)).
-For more information on state requirements, see Non-Compete Laws: State Q&A Tool.
+For more information on state requirements, see Non-Compete Laws: State Q&A Tool and Quick Compare Chart: State Non-Compete Laws.

 To evaluate whether an employer has a legitimate business interest, courts frequently consider how quickly the employer acted to protect its interests.
 It can be difficult to argue that an employee's conduct caused irreparable injury (a factor courts consider in deciding whether to issue an injunction) if the employer failed to act promptly after learning of a suspected violation (see Standard for Preliminary Injunctive Relief by Circuit Chart).
-If an employer delays too long, the departing employee also may be able to raise laches as a defense to any enforcement action, though extenuating circumstances such as delays caused by business and court closures during the COVID-19 pandemic may be a relevant factor in the court's analysis.
+If an employer delays too long, the departing employee also may be able to raise laches as a defense to any enforcement action.
 For these reasons, employers can best position themselves for successful enforcement by acting quickly.

-Gathering Relevant Documents
+Gathering Relevant Documents and Agreements